ptarmiganlabs/ctrl-q-docs/content/en/docs/command/_index.md

-  master-item-measure-delete [options]  delete master measure(s) master-item-measure-get [options]     get info about one or more master measures script-get [options]                  get script from Qlik Sense app sessions-delete [options]             delete proxy session(s) on a specific virtual proxy and proxy service sessions-get [options]                get info about proxy sessions on one or more virtual proxies task-custom-property-set [options]    update a custom property of one or more tasks task-get [options]                    get info about one or more tasks task-import [options]                 create tasks based on definitions in a file on disk, optionally also importing apps from QVF files.
+  master-item-measure-delete [options]  delete master measure(s) master-item-measure-get [options]     get info about one or more master measures script-get [options]                  get script from Qlik Sense app session-delete [options]             delete proxy session(s) on a specific virtual proxy and proxy service session-get [options]                get info about proxy sessions on one or more virtual proxies task-custom-property-set [options]    update a custom property of one or more tasks task-get [options]                    get info about one or more tasks task-import [options]                 create tasks based on definitions in a file on disk, optionally also importing apps from QVF files.